KrishnaBalasara/KrishnaBalasara/README.md

 # 💫 About Me:
 - Hi 👋 I'm Krishna Balasara, a Third-year Computer Science Student.
-- I'm Passionate about programming and have experience working with Java, C, Python, HTML, CSS, and JavaScript.
+- I'm enthusiast about programming and have experience working with Java, C, Python, HTML, CSS, and JavaScript.
 - I have done total of three Internships in which two for Web Development at LetsGrowMore and Oasis Infobyte in which I have completed a Total of 7 Tasks. and one in Java Development at Internsavy.
 - Read my blog on this Website [https://medium.com/@krishnabalasara0013](https://medium.com/@krishnabalasara0013)
 - I'm a fast learner, and always strive to complete any task perfectly.<br><br>